 Legacy Sources

 Legacy sources are defined as PCBs that were brought into the Spokane watershed in the past, but are not continuing to be produced.
-These were produced by Monsanto and marketed as Aroclors which were used in machine oils, transformers, and many other products.
+These were produced by Monsanto and marketed as Aroclors which were used in machine oils, transformers, building materials, and many other products.
 LimnoTech (2015) divided legacy sources into categories of:

 Building sources: These sources were sub-categorized as either fixed to the building itself (e.g., paint, caulk), or non-fixed and removable (e.g., light ballasts)